- Home

 Relevant legislation:

-EHP also has a role in investigating fires and other incidents where both asbestos and chemicals are released to the environment to see whether someone has breached the Environmental Protection Act.
+DES also has a role in investigating fires and other incidents where both asbestos and chemicals are released to the environment to see whether someone has breached the Environmental Protection Act.

 Relevant legislation: